-Your car will become a total loss if its damages cost more than its actual cash value (ACV).
+Your car will become a total loss if repair costs after an accident exceed more than its actual cash value (ACV).
 In many states, the damages must reach a certain percentage of the car’s value for it to be totaled.
-In Missouri, insurers will declare your car a total loss if the damages reach 80% of the fair market value.
+In Missouri, insurance companies declare vehicles a total loss when damages reach 80% of fair market value.

 Salvage and Rebuilt Titles

 Once your car is declared a total loss, it may receive a salvage title if its year is newer than 2011.
 A Vehicle with a salvage title is illegal to drive.
-For this reason, insurers won’t cover it.
-The only way to legally drive a salvaged car again is to restore it to a safe condition and obtain a rebuilt title.
+For this reason, insurance companies won’t cover it.
+The only way to legally drive a salvaged car again on Missouri roadways is to restore it to a safe condition and obtain a rebuilt title.

-To get a rebuilt title in Missouri, your car will already need a salvage title.
+To get a rebuilt title, your car will already need a salvage title.
 Then, you’ll need to mail the following to the Missouri Motor Vehicle Bureau:

 - A salvage title certificate in your name